What are the essential research strategies for students?

-In the Round Robin, the group of students sit in a circle to discuss the topic at hand.
+In the Round Robin, the students sit in a circle to discuss the topic.

 One by one, go around the circle, encouraging each student to share one idea until everyone has had a chance to speak.
 While this happens, an appointed person can keep a record of each shared idea.

 Ideas must be shared first without initial discussion or criticism.
 Evaluation and debate should occur only after each person has had an opportunity to share their ideas.

 This is an excellent strategy to ensure each person has had an opportunity to share their ideas.
 It also avoids any one voice dominating a collaborative planning session.